breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 #### And Beyond

 Since then, I've landed at Yelp.
-There, I've pushed features that millions of people use every day.
+There, I've written features that millions of people use every day.
 I've even taken on the role of Engineering Manager.
 I lead the team that handles the search experience, across Android, iOS, and web.

 My road to software engineering was long, difficult, and felt uncertain at every step.
 It took a series of great mentors, lucky breaks, and a level of perseverance that brought me to my limits often.